ayushkale1909/NetworkEvaluation/README.md

  Integrated Network Protocols Evaluation Framework

-Code performs Network Analysis on different Network Topologies with a variable number of nodes.
+1. Simulation of Distance Vector Routing Algorithm for the following Network Topologies, specifically the Bellman-Ford algorithm, is used to calculate the optimal paths, Routing Table for each node, Convergence Time and Routing Overhead.

 The following network topologies are used:

     1. Fully-Connected Topology
     2. Ring Topology